sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 From the darkness beyond the hall, a powerful beam of light, not unlike one of his own Blasters, struck something above Frisk.

-He caught a glimpse of - was that Chara? - disintegrating in the heat and power of the blast, and Frisk's strings were cut loose.
-They collapsed to the ground, and with a trembling hand tossed the blade away.
+He caught a glimpse of - was that Chara? - disintegrating in the heat and power of the blast, and Frisk's strings were burned away.
+They collapsed to the ground, and with a trembling hand tossed the blade away from themselves.

 The blast died out, and Sans wanted to see who had fired... but first he warped to Frisk, carefully checking them over.
 They were trembling, and when he carefully turned their head, they were still crying, but they gave him a soft, genuine smile.
 "T-thank you..."

 "Interesting," mused a voice from the dark, where the blaster had come from.

 Sans and Frisk both flinched.
 The skeleton helped the human to their feet, noting that they seemed... 'normal' now, for whatever definition of normal they had in their unique situation.
-They both turned to face the darkness. "and just what is so interesting?"
+They both turned to face the darkness. "and just what about that is so interesting?"

 A shape strode from the darkness into the light, and as it did the darkness engulfing the entrance to Asgore's throne room seemed to fade.
 It was a skeleton - another Sans.
 But the clothes and the *mass* that made up this one's tentacles, that matched those mixed throughout the dust in the study they had seen - was enough of an indicator of who they were talking with.